Aeroluna/LunaCoopMod/README.md

 A full energy Science Vessel could slam out 8 Irradiates before running OOM.
 A late-game Classic Mech wave will spawn around 8 Science Vessels.
 Thats 64 Irradiates straight to your face every wave.
 Increasing the energy cost should make it less obnoxious fighting Terran with a bio army.

-- Add Prismatic Alignment ability to Void Rays.
+- Added Prismatic Alignment ability to Void Rays.
   - Increases damage vs. armored units by +6 for 20 seconds.
   - Reduces movement speed by 25% while active.

+Copied from Versus.
 Did you know Amon's Void Rays didn't even have a working passive to charge up their attacks?
+Now Amon will activate Prismatic Alignment against armored targets and will cancel it if there are no armored targets in range.

 - Fixed an issue where Infested Terran eggs used Stetmann's armor icon.